janet-lang/janet/README.md

 by other data structures (arrays, tables (hash table), struct (immutable hash table), tuples).
 The language also supports bridging to native code written in C, meta-programming with macros, and bytecode assembly.

-There is a repl for trying out the language, as well as the ability to run script files.
-This client program is separate from the core runtime, so Janet can be embedded into other programs.
+There is a REPL for trying out the language, as well as the ability to run script files.
+This client program is separate from the core runtime, so Janet can be embedded in other programs.
 Try Janet in your browser at [https://janet-lang.org](https://janet-lang.org).

 <br>